Local Development Server

 Multiple projects

-Each project can run its own dev server on different ports:
+Each project can run its own dev server on a different port:

 # Project 1